Schlup v. Delo

 Schlup v.
-Delo, 513 U.S. 298 (1995), was a case in which the United States Supreme Court expanded the ability to reopen a case in light of new evidence of innocence.
+Delo, 513 U.S. 298 (1995), was a case in which the United States Supreme Court expanded the ability to reopen a case in light of new evidence of actual innocence.

 Petitioner Lloyd E. Schlup, Jr., a Missouri prisoner under a sentence of death for the 1984 murder of an inmate named Arthur Dade, filed a habeas corpus petition alleging that constitutional error deprived the jury of critical evidence that would have established his innocence.
 At trial, the state's evidence consisted of the testimony of two corrections officers who had witnessed the murder.
 Schlup's defense was that the videotape from a camera in the dining room showed that he was not the man that killed Arthur Dade.
-Schlup was denied his federal habeas corpus petition and filed a second petition alleging ineffective counsel.
-However, he did not argue his ineffective counsel claim in his first habeas corpus petition.
-Due to this, he was procedurally barred from arguing his case unless he could show that he was actually innocent and his conviction would be a miscarriage of justice.
-The Court granted certiorari to consider whether the Sawyer v.
+The United States Supreme Court granted certiorari to consider whether the Sawyer v.
 Whitley standard provides adequate protection against the kind of miscarriage of justice that would result from the execution of a person who is actually innocent.

+Background

+Lloyd Schlup, an inmate at the Missouri State Penitentiary, was convicted of murder and sentenced to death for the stabbing of another inmate in 1984 based on the testimony of two corrections officers.
+The Missouri Supreme Court affirmed the conviction and sentence, and the Supreme Court denied certiorari.

+Schlup filed a petition of habeas corpus at the district court after exhausting the state law procedures.
+He claimed ineffective assistance of counsel, but the district court ruled this was procedurally barred and denied relief without a hearing.
+The Court of Appeals affirmed after finding the trial counsel's performance had been constitutionally adequate.

+Schlup filed a second petition claiming new evidence (received in the State's response to the second petition) would prove his innocence.
+The district court dismissed the claim on August 23, 1992 as procedurally barred because he did not show cause for waiting to raise an innocence claim.
+The Court said Schlup did not meet the high burden for the "Sawyer gateway", an equitable exception that would allow a defaulted claim of actual innocence to proceed, but did not make any finding about the new affidavit.

+Schlup filed a motion on September 7, 1993, to set aside the motion based on a new affidavit that identified the assailant as someone other than Schlup, but the district court again denied the motion.
+The appeals court denied an application for a stay of execution.
+The Supreme Court granted certiorari.